Careers: summer employment opportunities

 *You are required to indicate your student status and age in the online application form.

-- Select the student job ad you are interested in applying for
+- Select the Job Type you are interested in applying for

-- Complete the application form with the following information:
+- Complete the application form before the deadline

-- Mandatory: You must attach one document with your application.
+Mandatory: You must attach one document with your application.
 It is recommended you attach a cover letter and resume (maximum of 5 pages in PDF, Microsoft Word, Rich Text (.rtf) or Plain Text (.txt)) as it is a key screening tool used by managers.
 Demonstrate your skills and/or experience from your school, extracurricular activities and any work or volunteer experience.
-For tips and guidelines on how to complete a cover letter and resume, check out our tip sheets.

 - Contact SEO@ontario.ca for any additional assistance or accommodation during the posting period.

 How will I know if my application was received?

 - After you submit your application, you will be directed to a “Thank you for applying” page after receipt of your submission.